Prof. Sheng-ce Tao

-Tuberculosis (TB) ranks highest in infectious diseases measured by direct and indirect mortality.
-Mycobacterium tuberculosis (Mtb) is the single causative agent of tuberculosis, which caused 9.6 million newly identified active cases, and 1.5 million deaths from the disease in 2014.
-Moreover, the emergence of multidrug resistant (MDR) and extensively drug resistant (XDR) strains of Mtb has increased the threat that this disease imposes to global public health.
-Therefore, it is urgently required to develop effective vaccines and drugs for reducing the global burden of TB.
-Discouragingly, the progress in discovering and characterizing appropriate vaccine candidates and drug targets has been severely impeded by a general lack of knowledge about Mtb biology and its regulation.
+Tuberculosis is the No.1 most in infectious disease based on the direct and indirect mortality rates.
+Mycobacterium tuberculosis (Mtb) is the main causative agent of tuberculosis, which has caused 9.6 million newly identified active cases and 1.5 million deaths from the disease in 2014.
+Moreover, the emergence of multidrug resistant (MDR) and extensively drug resistant (XDR) strains of Mtb has increased the threat that this disease imposes on the public health throughout the globe.

-In consideration of the urgency of the above situation, we will try to reveal the ribosome regulation systematically through global protein-protein interaction discovery.
-By using bioinformatics analysis and initial validation, and function studies, we aim to identify 1-2 Mtb specific ribosomal protein-protein interactions as potential drug targets.
+In lieu of the above situation, we will try to reveal the ribosome regulation systematically through global protein-protein interaction discovery.
+By using bioinformatics analysis and initial validation and function analysis, we aim to identify 1-2 Mtb specific ribosomal protein-protein interactions as potential drug targets.

-The objectives of the project are: 1.
-Construct the first protein-protein interaction network for all the Mycobacterium tuberculosis (Mtb) ribosomal proteins.2.
-Identify 1-2 Mtb specific ribosomal protein-protein interaction as potential drug targets.
+This will be done by: 1) Constructing the first protein-protein interaction network for all the Mycobacterium tuberculosis (Mtb) ribosomal proteins.
+2) Identifying 1-2 Mtb specific ribosomal protein-protein interaction as potential drug targets.

 Basic knowledge of molecular biology and proteomics.

 Skills recommended but not required: molecular cloning, protein purification.